 Finally, some good news for student loan borrowers.

-Tucked away in Congress' new spending plan is $350 million to help relieve the debt of certain student loan borrowers — specifically, those who thought they had missed out on student loan forgiveness because they had enrolled in the wrong repayment plan.
+Tucked away in Congress' 2018 spending plan is $350 million to help relieve the debt of certain student loan borrowers — specifically, those who thought they had missed out on student loan forgiveness because they had enrolled in the wrong repayment plan.

 The move is a welcome bit of relief in what has otherwise been a rough year for the Public Student Loan Forgiveness program (PSLF).
 It originally started in 2007 as a way to encourage people to choose public service, government and nonprofit jobs.
 In exchange, they could have their loan balances forgiven after they'd made 120 qualifying payments.